Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 \subsubsection{Spatial gluing of a regular uncharged sphere to an apparent horizon}

 The first step is to start with a regular, uncharged sphere $\mathbb{S}_R$, which we will eventually choose to be FLRW from \eqref{FLRW.intro}.
 To get into the trapped region, we first want to glue it to an uncharged apparent horizon using spacelike gluing techniques.
 Note that the spacelike constraints induced by \eqref{1.1}--\eqref{5.1} in spherical symmetry form a system of ODEs, detailed in Section~\ref{gluing.section}.
 We show the following results (see already Proposition~\ref{spacelike.gluing.thm}): \begin{itemize} \item For any $k \in \mathbb{N}$, one can glue $\mathbb{S}_R$ spatially to any apparent horizon sphere $\mathbb{S}_A$ as a $C^{k}$ solution providing where $R_A$ is the area-radius of $\mathbb{S}_A$, and $v$ is chosen so that $\mathbb{S}_A$ is lapse-normalized (see Section~\ref{gluing.section}).
-Moreover, this can be done through a spacelike hypersurface $\Sigma_A$, where $\Sigma_A-\mathbb{S}_A$ is in the regular region. \item It is \emph{not} possible to glue $\mathbb{S}_R$ to a Schwarzschild apparent horizon $\mathbb{S}_A$, since \eqref{gluing.condition.intro} would be violated. \end{itemize}
+Moreover, this can be done through a spacelike hypersurface $\Sigma_G$, where $\Sigma_G-\mathbb{S}_A$ is in the regular region.